bitcoindevkit/bitcoindevkit.org/content/blog/2020/descriptors-in-the-wild.md

 * on the particular type of script and the type of address to use
-* on the way the transaction would be composed with all the signatures until the necessary threshold was reached in which way to encode it to pass it along to the various parties to be signed and enriched.
+* on the way the transaction would be composed with all the signatures until the necessary threshold was reached
+* in which way to encode the transaction and the partial signatures to pass them along to the various parties to be signed and enriched.

-[Output Descriptors] are a way to express which kind scriptPubKey also which kind of address to produce with a key or a serie of keys.
+[Output Descriptors] are a way to express which kind scriptPubKey or which kind of addresses to produce with a key or a series of keys.

-In a more practical way, they dictate how to use keys in a wallet and they can be very important, apart from multisig, when you backup and restore a wallet, because it could allow you to use it in the same way it was used before even if you have restored it on a different software.
+In a more practical way, they dictate how to use keys in a wallet and they can be very important, apart from multisig, when you backup and restore a wallet, because it could allow you to use it in the same way it was used before even if you restore it on a different software.

 [PSBT], described in BIP 174, is instead the standard encoding and protocol used to create and enrich a transaction with the necessary signatures and other components, to make it valid and complete.